 In addition to registering C routines to be called by R, it can at times be useful for one package to make some of its C routines available to be called by C code in another package.
-The interface consists of two routines declared in header $R\text{ext}/Rdynload.h$ as
+The interface consists of two routines declared in header R_ext/Rdynload.h as in its initialization function $R{\tt init_packA}$.
+A package packB that wants to use this routine would retrieve the function pointer with a call of the form